 To find a contact in your area, visit our Area Pages.

 To be eligible to participate in Special Olympics, traditional athletes must be at least eight years old and identified by an agency or professional as having one of the following conditions:

 - An intellectual disability;

 - A development disability.

 Participation in Special Olympics starts at age eight, and there is no maximum age limit.
-Before athletes can begin competition, they must submit an SOIA Physical and Consent Form, which includes:
+Before athletes can begin competition, they must submit the SOIA Release and Medical Forms, which includes: